New Student Guide

 Your Role as a Student

 Our Student Handbook includes all of the important policies and procedures that relate to student life at Western -- from academic information, to guidelines for conduct and character, to special student programs and benefits.
 It's available online and we ask that you familiarize yourself with its contents.
-You'll find it on the Portland students page, listed in the menu on the right side of the page.
+You'll find the Student Handbook at http://www.westernseminary.edu/handbook.

 Our primary means of communicating with you will be via email – confirming your registration in a class, letting you know about a course schedule change, sending the Portland campus newsletter, or responding to Financial and Academic petitions.
 Please plan to check your account often.
 If you change your email address while attending Western, please let us know right away.
 If you don’t have an email address and need help creating an account, let us know and we’ll be happy to help.

 Forms You Need to CompleteAs a student at Western, you must complete and submit the following forms.
-If you’ve already completed these forms, you are not required to submit them again.
-Please bring your completed copies to our on-campus Orientation or mail them to us, attention Hannah Hayes, at Western Seminary, 5511 SE Hawthorne Blvd.
-Portland, OR 97215.
+If you've already completed these forms, you are not required to submit them again.
+Please bring your completed copies to our on-campus Orientation or mail them to us, attention Hannah Hayes, at Western Seminary Portland Campus, 5511 SE Hawthorne Blvd., Portland, Oregon, 97215.

-- Wireless Internet Access You’re invited to use our secure wireless internet network in either the library or Student Center.
+- Wireless Internet Access You’re invited to use our secure wireless internet network.
 We will provide you with the student password upon receipt of your Student Wireless Agreement, which explains our internet access policy and indicates your commitment to operate within our user guidelines.

-- Student Mailbox Professors use student mailboxes as the primary means of returning assignments and exams.
+- Student Mailbox Professors use student mailboxes to return assignments and exams.

 - Student ID Card Your student ID card will allow you to check out books with our partner libraries and receive student discounts at local businesses.